 6511 Club – Name gotten from the fact the bar’s address was 6511 South Kedzie.
 Lots of folks just over from Ireland frequented it.

 Somebody Else’s Troubles – Lincoln Avenue bar featuring live folk music was owned by Earl Pionke, Steve Goodman and the Holstein Brothers.

-The Store – Crowded bar just off Rush Street where we played in the 70s.
+The Store – Crowded bar just off Rush Street where we played in the early 70s.
 The first floor was dedicated to folk music.
 The second floor was for rock music.
-While we performed on the first floor there was a group just starting out playing on the second floor called CTA, which later changed the name of their group to Chicago.
+While we performed on the first floor there was a group just starting out, playing on the second floor called CTA, which later changed the name of their group to Chicago.

 Tavern on the Fox – Renovated warehouse was transformed into a trendy restaurant and tavern overlooking the Fox River in downtown Geneva, Illinois.

-Teasers – Riotous and rambunctious singles bar on Higgins on Chicago’s far northwest side where we just barely survived the evening a few times in the early 80s.
+Teasers – Riotous and rambunctious singles bar on Higgins Avenue on Chicago’s far northwest side where we just barely survived the evening a few times in the early 80s.